Pay a parking fine

 You can find out how to challenge your PCN by clicking on the button below.

 Lost Penalty Charge Notice?

-If you have lost your Penalty Charge Notice (PCN) you will need to contact us to obtain the PCN number (starting with FM or GU).
+If you have lost your Penalty Charge Notice (PCN) you will need to contact us to obtain the PCN number starting with GU.